-Econergy is developing proposals for a solar farm and battery energy storage system on land near Exton Lane in Rutland.
+Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 Econergy is an Independent Power Producer that builds, owns, and operates renewable energy projects across Europe.
-Econergy is powering the world’s future energy needs with world-leading renewable energy plants optimized to provide the consistent supply of sustainable energy with significant positive environmental impact.
+We are helping to power the world’s future energy needs with world-leading renewable energy plants optimised to provide a consistent supply of sustainable energy with a significant environmental impact.
+Click here to learn more about Econergy.

 The site is currently agricultural land with limited ecological value.
 We are committed to providing a range of wildlife enhancements to ensure a biodiversity gain for key species and habitats.